ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-quick-start.md

                     [resources]
     ```

-2. Now, let’s write the function that handles sending a get request in the ***main.bal*** file of the module you just
+2. Now, let’s write the function, which handles sending a get request in the ***main.bal*** file of the module you just
  created.

     ```ballerina